aws-samples/sagemaker-horovod-distributed-training/README.md

-#### Switch to the previous browser tab with SageMaker Notebook, scroll down to "Git Repositories", click on "Repository" and select "Add Repository to Amazon SageMaker"
+#### Switch to the previous browser tab with SageMaker Notebook (you may close browser tab with IAM service), scroll down to "Git Repositories", click on "Repository" and select "Add Repository to Amazon SageMaker"
 ![Create IAM role for Sagemaker](/images/image-13.png)